midhunkalarikkal/FullDomain/Notes/html.md

 Session Storage is a Web Storage API feature that stores data only for the duration of a browser session.
 Data is cleared as soon as the browser tab is closed.

 Temporary Storage: Data is deleted when the browser tab is closed.
-Scope: Data is accessible only within the same tab and origin (domain).
+Scope: Data is accessible only within the same tab.
 Capacity: Similar to Local Storage, typically allows up to 5-10 MB.
 Data Format: Stores key-value pairs in string format.
 Isolation: Each browser tab has its own session storage; data is not shared across tabs.